jmcn1/100-days-of-code/log.md

 **Thoughts** Nearly through the first certification!
 Down to the responsive web design projects :) Tomorrow the projects begin!
 Today's focus was 100% CSS.

 Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 8-9: May 22-23, 2019

+**Progress**: Working through freeCodeCamp

+**Thoughts** Didn't get a chance to update yesterday, but the first project is complete (tribute page), now working on the survery form!
+So far so good!

+Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)